What is tokenomics? Here’s your five-min guide

 It can be useful to think of Tokenomics as the monetary policy of blockchain networks.
 The main features of a cryptocurrency’s tokenomics are its issuance, distribution schedule and vesting periods, burning mechanisms, decentralised finance (DeFi) incentives, utility and technical features.

-Although design mechanisms for tokenomics are still evolving, investors often demand that a project release a detailed token distribution schedule ahead of the planned launch date.
+Although design mechanisms for tokenomics are still evolving, investors often demand that a company release a detailed token distribution schedule ahead of the planned launch date.
 In this way, they justify whether the token is worth investing in based on their own metrics, and many use it as a way to establish a level of trust after determining exactly how much the founding team has allocated for themselves.

 Supply